 These are just some boring update notifications from the elkemental Webiverse.
 The elkement blog has recently celebrated its fifth anniversary, and the punktwissen blog will turn five in December.
-Time to celebrate this - with new domain names that says exactly what these sites are - the 'elkement.blog' and the 'punktwissen.blog‘.
-Actually, I wanted to […]Read More Other People Have Lives – I Have Domains
+Time to celebrate this - with new domain names that says exactly what these sites are - the 'elkement.blog' and the 'punktwissen.blog' (Edit: which now - … Continue reading Other People Have Lives – I Have Domains

 I have gone to great lengths on this blog in order to explain how and why a degree in physics prepares you for seemingly different careers, or at least does not hurt.
 But it would have been so simple.
 I will now illustrate this - using just two incomprehensible images.
 Actually, I have a hidden … Continue reading What Learning about Feynman’s Path Integrals Was Good for

 [Jump to technical stuff] Some clichés are true.
 One I found confirmed often is about how technologies are adopted within organizations: One manager meets another manager at a conference / business meeting / CIO event.
 Manager X show off the latest gadget and/or brags about presents a case-study of successful implementation of Y. Another manager … Continue reading Diffusion of iTechnology in Corporations (or: Certificates for iPhones)